 October was the name of the eighth month of the year in the ancient Roman calendar.
 When the Romans converted to a 12-month calendar, the name October stuck.

-On the second Monday in October, the U.S. celebrates Columbus Day (this year it's on the 14th).
+On the second Monday in October, the U.S. celebrates Columbus Day.
 Canadians celebrate Thanksgiving on the same day.

 October 9 is Leif Eriksson Day.
 Who was Leif Eriksson and why should we care?